GleydsonHudson/Color-Game/README.md

 # Color-Game
-A game where you need to guess which color is displaying in the screen
+A game where you need to guess which color is displaying in the screen.

+It is useful for people get used with the RGB colors.